ZTL-UwU/waveforge/README.md

 - Right mouse button: erase pixels
 - Scroll wheel: change brush size

-The duck is interactable with the physics simulation now, but there is no goal or level design yet.
+The duck is interactable with the physics simulation now, a goal (for testing purpose) is added at the top right corner.

 Four music tracks are created and added to the repository, but only "Pixelated Paradise-X" is loaded as background music currently.